diegovalverde/funk/README.md

 The Funk compiler translates to LLVM code, such that an executable file for the target platform can be created.

+Please note the the state of this project is **under early stages of development**.

+# Quick Language walk-through

 ## Functions

 The most important programming blocks of Funk are functions.